ojeda/secure_clear/secure_clear.md

 ## The basic solution

-We can standarize current practise by providing a C `secure_clear` function that takes a pointer and a size, which clears the memory (with indeterminate values) and guarantees that it won't be optimized away:
+We can standarize current practise by providing a C `secure_clear`-like function that takes a memory range (a pointer and a size) to be erased, guaranteeing that it won't be optimized away:

     secure_clear(password, size);

-As well as a `secure_clear` function template for C++ that takes a reference to a non-pointer `trivially_copyable` object and clears it entirely:
+As well as a `secure_clear`-like function template for C++ that takes a reference to a non-pointer `trivially_copyable` object to scrub it entirely:

     std::secure_clear(password);

+The precise names and interfaces depend on the semantics we want.
+Three main alternatives are proposed in a later section.

 Note that the intention here is not to discuss Annex K in its entirety (e.g. to make it mandatory).
 Instead, we want to focus on a specific need that projects have right now (clearing sensitive data from memory), as explained in the previous sections.

 An alternative solution would be to just make `memset_s` mandatory.
 However:
-  * This implies specifying a particular value instead of leaving memory with indeterminate values, i.e. it looks like it is intended to ***set new*** values rather than ***disposing of old*** data.
+  * This implies specifying a particular value instead of leaving memory with indeterminate values, i.e. it looks like it is intended to "***set new values***" rather than "***disposing of old data***".
 This point was polled at WG21 Kona 2019 [[ref][P1315Kona2019]] and the result was to go for the latter (if the function were to be added to C++).
   * A different name for the function may also be key to emphasize the intended semantics.
   * `memset_s`' interface/signature follows Annex K patterns, which may be objected to.